PT-GD/alpha-external-issuer/README.md

 ## How to write your own external issuer

-If you are writing an external issuer you may find it helpful to review the code and the commits in this repository and to follow the steps below, replacing references to `sample-external-issuer` with the name of your project.
+If you are writing an external issuer you may find it helpful to review the code and the commits in this repository and to follow the steps below, replacing references to `alpha-external-issuer` with the name of your project.

 ### Prerequisites